Ranamom/Bitcoin-privatekey-database/README.md

 git clone https://github.com/AImissq/Bitcoin-privatekey-database.git
 Or download zip file via the code button

-Simply open index.html from the file menu on your browser.
+Simply open index.html from the file menu on your browser

 Enjoy!